AIAScience/mflux-ai-tutorials/time-series-forecasting/content.md

 # Time series forecasting tutorial
+Time series forecasting is used in finance, meteorology, budgeting, logistics and any endeavor that has a lot to gain by good predictions.

+Time series forecasting typically means predicting the future by observing the past.
+For example, predicting future sales based on past and current parameters.

 In this tutorial we will get started with time series forecasting using autoregression (AR) models.